MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 ---
-title: "Rehost an on-premises app by migrating to Azure VMs and Azure SQL Managed Instance"
+title: Rehost an on-premises application by migrating to Azure VMs and Azure SQL Managed Instance
 description: Learn how Contoso rehosts an on-premises app on Azure VMs and by using Azure SQL Managed Instance.
 author: givenscj
 ms.author: abuck
-ms.date: 04/02/2020
+ms.date: 07/01/2020
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: migrate